-Operators can configure one or more MCAC bundle policies (config>router>mcac>policy) to specify multicast channel admission rules and then reference a required MCAC bundle policy on multicast-enabled IPv4 and IPv6 interfaces or group-interfaces.
-In addition, operators can configure per-interface MCAC behavior.
+You can configure one or more MCAC bundle policies to specify multicast channel admission rules and then reference a required MCAC bundle policy on multicast-enabled IPv4 and IPv6 interfaces or group-interfaces.
+In addition, you can configure per-interface MCAC behavior.